MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Domain suggested during signin

 During the sign-in process, if [PreferredAadTenantDomainName](/windows/client-management/mdm/policy-csp-authentication#preferredaadtenantdomainname) MDM policy is set on HoloLens 2, the tenant domain name will be suggested to the user to speed up the login process and save time.
 Users will still have the option to type in a different tenant domain name if desired.

+> [!NOTE]
+> IT Admins will need to configure the policy for this feature to be in effect.

 ### Windows Hello behavior with FIDO2 policy